jgravelle/GroqApiLibrary/README.md

 ## Installation

-To use this library, you'll need to install the following NuGet packages:
+1. To use this library, you'll need to install the following NuGet packages:

 - Newtonsoft.Json

 ```bash
 dotnet add package Newtonsoft.Json
 ```
+2. Copy the `GroqApiClient.cs` file into your project.

 ## Usage
 1. Create an instance of the `GroqApiClient` class, providing your API key.